Bonnet Switches

 Stainless bonnet switch

-Given that most vehicles get wet and exposed to the elements you would have though that stainless switches should come as standard with alarms.
+Given that most vehicles get wet and exposed to the elements you would have thought that stainless switches should come as standard with alarms.

-Vodafone Automotive are the only suppliers that I deal with would provide them as standard.
+Vodafone Automotive are the only supplier that I deal with that provide them as standard.
 Most others supply switches that end up going in the bin as soon as the packaging has been opened, or fail to supply one at all.

-Cutting corners a using cheap, poor quality parts is not the way to go if you want reliability.
+Cutting corners and using a cheap, poor quality parts is not the way to go if you want reliability.

 Rust proofing drilled holes